wincus/pelican-blog/content/curric.md

 like [vim](http://vim.org), and then compile it to generate the output file, in any format you like.

-In order to be able to compile my CV you need this packages installed:
+In order to be able to compile my CV I need this packages installed:

  * texlive
  * texlive-fonts-recommended